snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 - Bump target Android API to 29 ([#357][357])

 We updated the library and the demo app to be fully compatible with Android 10 (API 29).
-It doesn't introduce any incompatibility with old versions and minimum Android OS version supported still Android 4.0 (API 14).
+It doesn't introduce any incompatibility with old versions and the minimum Android OS version supported is still Android 4.0 (API 14).

 - Cannot unset user id from subject ([#353][353])